...

 What makes a garden tub different?

-- Shape: Standard tubs are usually rectangular and built into an alcove, whereas garden tubs often feature oval, circular, or custom shapes for added comfort and design appeal.
+• Shape: Standard tubs are typically rectangular and alcove-installed; garden tubs favor oval or custom shapes

 What’s the difference between a garden tub and a hot tub?